Republic Bank: As a subsidiary of UK banks

 In 1939, as a result of the labor disturbances and the announcement that Britain was at war with Germany, the bank experienced a run.

-In 1963 Barclays Bank acquired Bank of Trinidad, established in 1959.
+In 1963, Barclays Bank acquired Bank of Trinidad, which was established in 1959.

 On 1 April 1972, Barclays DCO became Barclays Bank International Limited.
 The local operation changed its name to Barclays Bank Trinidad and Tobago.